-You may be surprised to learn that being homeless can teach you invaluable life lessons and prepare you for embarking on your own business venture.
+You may be surprised to learn that being homeless can teach you invaluable life lessons and prepare you for embarking on your own homeless entrepreneurship.
 There are things that get embedded in your soul, such as gratefulness, integrity and irreplaceable knowledge.

 You’re Own Your Own

 You are in charge of your own destiny.
 As nice as it would be, no one is going to swoop in and save you picking up your slack.
 You are the one in the captain’s seat bearing the greatest share of responsibly.
 If you want something to happen, set your goals, aim high and make things happen!
 We can’t depend on others to sort out our issues, sadly, everyone has their own share of difficulties that they are dealing with.
 That’s just life.